IRLP

 Redial last node *#

-Read the local time at a remote Node ## node number
+Read the local time at a remote Node # node no.